openstack/kolla-ansible/doc/networking-guide.rst

     "kolla_start"       44 minutes ago      Up 44 minutes
     neutron_vpnaas_agent

-kolla-ansible includes a small script that can be used in tandem with ``tools/init-runonce`` to verify the VPN using two routers and two Nova VMs:
+Kolla-Ansible includes a small script that can be used in tandem with ``tools/init-runonce`` to verify the VPN using two routers and two Nova VMs:

 ::